Laragear/WebAuthn/README.md

 ### 5. Use the Javascript helper

-If you're using simple HTML packages, you may use the `@laragear/webpass` Javascript file directly setting it in your HTML document header.
+If you're using just HTML pages, you may use the `@laragear/webpass` Javascript file directly setting it in your HTML document header.

 ```html
 <head>